-Here is a story which poignantly illustrates the essence of leadership.
+Here is a short story which poignantly illustrates the essence of leadership.
 Think about it and relate it to your teams, when times are tough!

 This story illustrates that, even in the face of the most cruel adversity, Edison not only looked for the positives, but attempted to instill that attitude in his followers.
 This truly was the essence of leadership.